theamazingdrew/HowToVote/README.md

 How To Vote is a politically agnostic framework for assessing candidates for their fitness for office.

 # Contributing
 Community contribution is welcome and encouraged.
 Feel free to send pull requests.
-If you don't know how, give it a quick search, it's easy.
+If you don't know how, click "Issues" at the top of this page and file it as an issue.

 # How It Started
 I vividly remember a conversation I had in the summer of 2016; I had recently been elected as a backup delegate for the Republican party representing my neighborhood.
 (I had not attended the meeting nor had I campaigned for the position, but somebody thought I'd do a good job and nominated me and I won.)
 With this newfound responsibility, I set about the task of attempting to understand the needs, beliefs, and desires of the people in my neighborhood so as to effectively represent them in our caucus.